-- Tampering with learner scripts or assessed work after collection. - Improper assistance to learners in the production of assessed work. - Fabricating assessment and/or internal quality assurance/certification records or authentication statements. - Making fraudulent claims for certificates. - Deliberate misuse of the SFJ Awards' logo. - A Centre failing to inform SFJ Awards of an incident or suspected incident of malpractice regardless as to whether the Centre believes it has resolved the incident or not. - Failing to declare a Conflict of Interest.
+- Tampering with learner scripts or assessed work after an assessment/examination. - Improper assistance to learners in the production of assessed work. - Fabricating assessment and/or internal quality assurance/certification records or authentication statements. - Making fraudulent claims for certificates. - Deliberate misuse of the SFJ Awards' logo. - Failing to inform SFJ Awards of an incident or suspected incident of malpractice regardless as to whether the Centre believes it has resolved the incident or not. - Failing to declare a Conflict of Interest.